On the theta representations of finite inverse monoids: Introduction

-By the way, we also discuss complex representations of finite semi-simple monoids.
+\emph{By abuse of notion, if $\C[M]$ is semi-simple, we will call $M$ semi-simple in this text.} By the way, we also discuss complex representations of finite semi-simple monoids.
 Finite Monoid theory has developed well for a long time.
 Our main purpose here is to generate the results of \cite{Wa1} to certain monoid cases.
 To do so, we need some tools from the Clifford-Mackey theory for rings developed by Rieffel in \cite{Ri2}.
 We also do benefit from Dade's work \cite{Da} on Clifford theory for graded algebra and Witherspoon's work \cite{W} on Clifford theory for algebra.
-In \cite{Ri2}, Rieffel gave important definitions of ``normal'' subring and stability subring, and then provided a ring version of Clifford and Mackey's theory.
+In \cite{Ri2}, Rieffel gave definitions of ``normal'' subring and stability subring, and then provided a ring version of Clifford and Mackey's theory.
 Our main task is to find out some proper monoids to represent these rings and give some specific results for use.
 This will also provide some examples for Rieffel's result in the semi-simple case in \cite{Ri2}.
-Finally, we really find several different monoids $J^1_{M}(\sigma)$, $I^1_{M}(\sigma)$, $I_{M}(\sigma)$ to represent the corresponding stability subrings, and then provide a semi-simple monoid version of Clifford and Mackey's theory in some sense.
+Finally, we really find several different monoids $J^1_{M}(\sigma)$, $I^1_{M}(\sigma)$, $I_{M}(\sigma)$ to represent the corresponding stability subrings.
 One can see section \ref{DRWI} for details.
 We remark that in Rieffel's paper \cite{Ri2}, he also discussed the non-semisimple case.
 Let us present some results as a consequence in this process.